 - The Theory of Moral Sentiments (1759) Part IV, Chapter 1.

 - Joel Bakan, The Corporation: The Pathological Pursuit of Profit and Power (2003)

-- Not trying to be funny or anything, but is being Chairman and CEO really the best example for a chair of a corporate governance committee to set?
+- Is being Chairman and CEO really the best example for a chair of a corporate governance committee to set?

 - Stakeholder capitalism is ‘not woke’, says JPMorgan’s Jamie Dimon, Financial Times, 2 June 2022

 - Is Your Brand Too Woke?
 Chris Bullick, Pull Agency, 2022.